codio/site/source/docs/content/authoring/page-edit/edit.html.md

 ##Writing Guide content
 You can then start writing your content in the main content area.

-## Cheat Sheet
-We would recommend that you check out our [Guides Cheat Sheet](https://bitbucket.org/codiocontent/guides-cheat-sheet) and import into your Codio account to review.
-See [here](/docs/project/creating/) for more information on importing.

 ##Markdown
 For those of you not familiar with Markdown, it is an extremely easy way of writing content without having to worry about HTML.